 “Being a small plant,” Simpson concludes, “we don’t always see the latest equipment and new technologies.
 I’m very thankful Messer gave us the opportunity to compete with larger facilities with state-of-the-art equipment.”
 The project’s success has brought a very positive focus on the North Little Rock facility.

-After several months of operation, the Messer Wave Impingement Freezer has achieved increased production, equipment reliability at a lowered cost per pound.
+After several months of operation, the Messer Wave Impingement Freezer has achieved increased production and improved equipment reliability at a lowered cost per pound.
 Furthermore, the new freezer improved not only IQF quality but also workplace spirit.

 “Our people aren’t coping with the previous freezer, so frustration levels are down, and morale is up,” Simpson observes.
 “It is literally a win for everyone.
 It’s been a game changer for North Little Rock.”